nramisa/nramisa/README.md

-- It's Ramisa
+- It's Ramisa.
-- Here to collab and practice too
+- Here to collab and showcase my own projects too.

 <!---
 nramisa/nramisa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.